CAMPSMITH/Warren/README.md

 ## Results

 ### Algorithmic Trading Results
-The rather simple trading algorithm of buying if the close price is equal to or greater than the prior day's close price and selling is the close price is less than the prior day close price did not perform well.  it had a cumulative return of 61.4%, indicating that this strategy would have lost nearly 40%.
+The rather simple trading algorithm of buying if the close price is equal to or greater than the prior day's close price and selling is the close price is less than the prior day close price did not perform well.
+It had a cumulative return of 61.4%, indicating that this strategy would have lost nearly 40%.
 By contrast, the cumulative return of *iShares Currency Hedged MSCI Emerging Markets ETF* of was 134%, indicating that simply buying and holding the fund returned about 34%, almost 75% better than the trading algorithm.

 ![signal trading vs actual](images/actual_vs_Signal_strategy_cum_returns.png)